dnaeon/py-vpoller/README.md

 The vPoller Client is the client application used for sending requests to the vSphere Workers.

 Considering that you have your vPoller Proxy and Workers up and running we can now send some example requests to our workers.

+The message we send by using vPoller Client is sent to the vPoller Proxy which in turn will perform load-balancing and dispatch the message to our vPoller Workers.

+Of course all this is transparent to the user as you only need to send your message to the vPoller Proxy.

 In order to get help and usage information about the *vpoller-client*, execute the command below.